BlogWikiAbout

 Publisher --> QA

-It being my blog and virtual team, I get to sit at the top.
-Every agent is directly invocable by me, but ideally I don't need to do that often.
+Every agent was directly invocable by me, but ideally I didn't need to do that often.

-Solid lines mean "reports to."
-Dashed lines from Pai mean "orchestrates."
-Dashed lines to the Librarian mean "can read/write wiki through."
+Solid lines meant "reports to."
+Dashed lines from Pai meant "orchestrates."
+Dashed lines to the Librarian meant "can read/write wiki through."

-The Privacy Auditor is the gatekeeper.
-Any agent writing content that will end up in git or on the internet should check with the Privacy Auditor first.
-It scans for leaked analytics data, spend numbers, secrets, and anything else that shouldn't be public.
+The Privacy Auditor was the gatekeeper.
+Any agent writing content that would end up in git or on the internet should have checked with the Privacy Auditor first.
+It scanned for leaked analytics data, spend numbers, secrets, and anything else that shouldn't be public.
 This came from a scare where one of my agents with access to mildly confidential data referenced it in content that would have been public.
 I feel strongly that all agent flows need a privacy step at minimum, and ideally agents should have purposefully curtailed access to sensitive data.

-The Librarian is an experiment in context management and shared state.
-Any agent can talk to it directly to persist notes, plans, or evidence to the wiki.
-I already built a RAG system over the wiki.
-Once the wiki gets big enough that agents can't skim it all, I'll have them query the RAG index instead.
-For now, the agents just use git and local file storage for wiki access.
-The CDO owns the wiki strategy, but the Librarian does the actual reading and writing.
+The Librarian was an experiment in context management and shared state.
+Any agent could talk to it directly to persist notes, plans, or evidence to the wiki.
+I had already built a RAG system over the wiki.
+Once the wiki got big enough that agents couldn't skim it all, I'd have them query the RAG index instead.
+At that point, the agents just used git and local file storage for wiki access.
+The CDO owned the wiki strategy, but the Librarian did the actual reading and writing.

 Pai: the executive assistant

-Agent definitions live in .claude/agents/.
-Here's Pai's frontmatter:
+Agent definitions lived in .claude/agents/.
+Here was Pai's frontmatter:

 # .claude/agents/pai.md